NathanStrutz/intro-to-coding/thejsway/Readme.md

 - `cl` - the familiar shortcut to "console.log" - just use `cl("anything");`
 - `title` - it just prints titles to separate each section in your files
 - `prompt` - replicates the web browser's prompt functionality to take in user input

+## Your Homework

+Please try to complete at least 20 exercises.
+I recommend these ones because they are the easiest:

+    - Chapter 1: Presentation
+    - Chapter 1: Minimalistic calculator
+    - Chapter 1: Values prediction
+    - Chapter 2: Improved hello
+    - Chapter 2: Final values
+    - Chapter 2: VAT calculation
+    - Chapter 2: From Celsius to Fahrenheit degrees
+    - Chapter 2: Variable swapping
+    - Chapter 3: Number comparison
+    - Chapter 3: Final values
+    - Chapter 3: Number of days in a month
+    - Chapter 4: Parity
+    - Chapter 4: Input Validation
+    - Chapter 4: Multiplication table
+    - Chapter 5: Improved hello
+    - Chapter 5: Minimum of two numbers
+    - Chapter 6: Adding character experience
+    - Chapter 7: Sum of values
+    - Chapter 7: Array maximum
+    - Chapter 8: Word info

+## Grading

+This is a "Major Project" (100 points).
+The rubric will be on our Google Classroom, but it looks like this:

+- Tell me you read it: 50 points
+- 5 exercises: 63 points
+- 10 exercises: 75 points
+- 15 exercises: 88 points
+- 20 exercises: 100 points
+- More?
+Up to 120 points!